MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Score-Board/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-We need a score board to show the game score and provide a place for the play and pause buttons to live.
+You need a score board to show the game score and provide a place for the Play and Pause buttons to live.

 The scoreboard when completed will display on the right side of the game board.

 ![score-board](assets/score-board.png)